Polyx10/CTB2MD/README.md

 [English]

+⚠️ **IMPORTANT: This is a macOS-only application**

-CTB2MD is a powerful yet simple tool designed to help users migrate their notes from Cherrytree (.ctb) to Obsidian-compatible Markdown (.md).
-Perfect for knowledge base migration, this macOS application preserves your note structure, formatting, and command blocks while converting to clean Markdown that works flawlessly in Obsidian.
+CTB2MD is a powerful yet simple tool designed to help macOS users migrate their notes from Cherrytree (.ctb) to Obsidian-compatible Markdown (.md).
+Perfect for knowledge base migration on Apple computers, this native application preserves your note structure, formatting, and command blocks while converting to clean Markdown that works flawlessly in Obsidian.

+### System Requirements
+- macOS 10.15 (Catalina) or later
+- Apple Silicon (M1/M2) or Intel processor
+- 50MB free disk space
+- Python 3.x (included in macOS)

+### Not Compatible With
+- Windows
+- Linux
+- Chrome OS
+- Mobile devices

 ## Features